grabbou/nodeschool-eventemitter/exercises/smart_house/problem.md

 By implementing event-driven flow, you can easily plug in new elements using `middleware` pattern that you will learn in next problems.

-** Notes **
-- Actions should run in parallel and should not wait for each other to complete,
+**Note**
-- Subscribe to `arrival` event in order to perform all the tasks.
+Subscribe to `arrival` event in order to perform all the tasks.
+You may publish other events of your choice in order to keep the order of operations.

 ## Boilerplate